twain/twain-dsm/TWAIN_DSM/README.txt

 Data sources are also shared objects, but they have a .ds extension.
 ex: datasource.ds

-The DSM walks the twain_[32|64] directory and LoadLibrary each .ds file it finds, then uses GetProcAddress to locate the DS_Entry function.
+The DSM walks the twain_[32|64] directory and LoadLibrary()'s each .ds file it finds, it then uses GetProcAddress to locate the DS_Entry function.

 The DSM looks for the environment variable, TWAINDSM_LOG, for the location of the log file to write to.
 If the environment variable is not set, then no log